PlanetKiF/kif.github.io/_posts/docs/2021-01-15-Setting up the server.md

 * you may have to increase the disk size before being able to install CS:GO (see next chapter).

 ## Increasing disk space ##
 The above guide will give you an installation which in our case used nearly 29 GB of the server’s initially available 30 GB disk space.
-This is not enough to install updates or additional maps– and may in the near future not be enough to even install the game.
+This is not enough to install updates or additional maps – and may in the near future not be enough to even install the game.
 For this reason you **will** have to increase the disk space available.
 Increasing it to 50 GB should be sufficient.

 Note: Increasing the disk space will cost you about 0,1 US$ per GB a month.
-For exact prizing look for Amazon Elastic Block Store (EBS) costs.
+For exact pricing look for Amazon Elastic Block Store (EBS) costs.

 To increase your server’s disk space you have to
 * add more disk space to the instance
 * assign that disk space to the hard drive’s configuration.